amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 ### 2.2.3 Grid Areas

 As well as auto-allocating items to spots on the grid, we can define areas and assign elements manually for greater control.
 Using the [`grid-template-areas`](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-grid-template-areas) property we can add name labels to the different areas of the grid, these can spread across different sections to form a larger area.
-The definition of these areas is fairly forgiving on white space, so it’s good practice to line these up to easier visualise the grid layout.
+The definition of these areas is fairly forgiving on white space, so it's good practice to line these up to easier visualise the grid layout.
 Each row is a separate string inside quotes and each column is separated by at least one space, with any string value being a valid area name (even emojis).

 ```css
 .container {